Gina Mydlo, PT, DPT

 providing early intervention services for ages 0-3 through Missouri First Steps.

 providing pediatric therapy services in the areas of development, language, feeding, and cognitive rehabilitation at Ranken Jordan Pediatric Bridge Hospital.

 treating pediatric feeding and swallowing disorders and providing breastfeeding support through my private practice, Pierce Pediatric Feeding Services.

-I live in Kirkwood with my husband, four children, stepdaughter, and our pets.
-We volunteer through CHAMP Assistance Dogs by raising service puppies-in-training and caring for puppies from 0-8 weeks while they are with their mama.
+I live in Kirkwood with my husband, four children, stepdaughter, and two Labrador retrievers and three cats.
+I volunteer with Duo Dogs by raising service puppies-in-training and caring for puppies from 0-8 weeks while they are with their mama.